Family Child Care

 Care can be provided when the Child Development Center and Youth Center’s School-age Program are closed.
 Care is provided in a home environment with a small group ratio.

-Subsidy Care is available in Family Child Care Homes (FCCHs) based on military members Total Family Income (TFI) with a range of six (6) fee categories, identical to that of the Child Development Center and the School Age Program.
+Subsidy Care is available in Family Child Care Homes (FCCHs) based on military members Total Family Income (TFI) with a range of fourteen (14) fee categories, identical to that of the Child Development Center and the School Age Program.
 The subsidy care program is for full-time care only (35 to 50 hours per week).

 What are the Parental Responsibilities?

-Parents should monitor the care their child receives and discuss any concerns with their FCC provider, FCC Coordinator at 634-5637, or Airmen and Family Services at 634-2863. state requirements.
+Parents should monitor the care their child receives and discuss any concerns with their FCC provider, FCC Coordinator at 634-4953, or the Airman and Family Readiness Center at 634-2863.

 Child Abuse & Neglect